Twister (1996 film): Development and writing

 Helen Hunt was de Bont's first choice to play Jo Harding, and while the studio was reluctant because of her lack of big movie roles, he insisted, considering her a good actress who could deliver the physical demands of the role.
-Hunt initially was uninterested, declaring that "I just didn’t know what I could really contribute acting-wise", but changed her mind after having lunch with de Bont and Spielberg at Amblin's offices.
-Tom Hanks read for the part of Bill Harding but passed on the film and suggested that Bill Paxton try for the role.
+Hunt initially was uninterested, declaring that "I just didn't know what I could really contribute acting-wise", but changed her mind after having lunch with de Bont and Spielberg at Amblin's offices.
+The casting of Hunt involved her dropping out of Broken Arrow.
+Tom Hanks read for the part of Bill Harding, but passed on the film.
+While on the set of Apollo 13, he recommended Bill Paxton to try for the role.
 De Bont wanted the storm chaser crew to resemble the ones he met during pre-production, a team of University of Oklahoma grad students.
 The National Severe Storms Laboratory (NSSL) in Norman, Oklahoma worked closely with the production, training the crew on weather safety, allowing the actors to visit their facilities and go along on a tornado chase, and providing consultations on the script that included discarding an impossible tornado that would last a day and a half to instead go for an outbreak of tornadoes, which could strike at any place at any time, in any location, and with different magnitudes.